HenSch90/SiD/sid-sonderbefragung.md

 vc:

-SHOW ao1a, ao2a, ao3a, ao4a AND ao5a if ssemhs < 2
+SHOW ao1a, ao2a, ao3a, ao4a AND ao5a IF TRUE
-SHOW ao1a-ao5b if ssemhs = 2
+SHOW ao1b, ao2b, ao3b, ao4b AND ao5b IF ssemhs >=2 OR ssemhs == MISSING

 av: NUMBER, 2-stellig (0 bis 99)